Interstitial Cystitis (cont.)

 Culture of prostatic secretions.
 In men, the doctor can obtain a sample of prostatic fluid.
 This fluid is examined under the microscope for signs of an infection such as red and white blood cells and also can be cultured for bacteria.
 Prostatic infections can be treated with antibiotics.

 Potassium sensitivity test.
 A test known as the intravesical potassium sensitivity test (PST) has been developed to evaluate the leakiness of the protective lining of the bladder.
+Some experts recommend its use in the evaluation of PBS/IC, but it is not used routinely for this purpose because the results are not specific for PBS/IC; abnormal results can also be due to other conditions.
+The test also can be painful.
 Many people with PBS/IC have an abnormal PST suggesting an overly leaky urothelium (bladder lining).
 In the PST test, two different solutions (sterile water and a solution of potassium) are instilled separately into the bladder.
 The patient rates the severity of pain and/or urgency that occur when each solution is instilled.
 Using a scale of 0 to 5, the test is considered abnormal (positive) if the potassium solution induces at least a pain level of "2" and causes more pain than the sterile water.

 Cystoscopy under anesthesia with bladder distension.
 During cystoscopy, the doctor uses a cystoscope -- an instrument made of a hollow tube about the diameter of a drinking straw with several lenses and a source of light - to look inside the bladder and urethra.
 The doctor will also distend or stretch the bladder to its capacity by filling it with a liquid or gas.
 Because bladder distension is painful in PBS/IC patients, before the doctor inserts the cystoscope through the urethra into the bladder, the patient must be given either regional or general anesthesia.
 Cystoscopy with distension of the bladder with fluid can detect inflammation, a thick and stiff bladder wall, and Hunner's ulcers.
 After the fluid has been drained from the bladder, small red spots, called glomerulations, that represent enlarged blood vessels and pinpoint areas of bleeding can be seen in the bladder's lining.